What is Dyslexia?

 • Help your child complete activities they are good at - this can help improve their overall self-confidence.

-Check out our YouTube video on 5 Easy Ways and Activities to Improve Reading and Writing Skills
+Check out our YouTube videos on Activities to Improve Reading and Writing Skills

 Jessica Hill, COTA/L